Skip to main content

-5-star safety.
-B fuel cost.
-4.5/5 reliability.
-That is the snapshot for the 2025 Toyota Crown among mid-range Sedans.
-NHTSA has 3 recall campaigns on file, more than the 1.2 average for Sedans.
+In its segment, the 2025 Toyota Crown scores well across safety and reliability.
+NHTSA has 3 recall campaigns on file, more than the 1 average for Sedans.

 Data Summary